ibis-hdl/compiler/Readme.md

 * python 3 to generate some files

-* much memory, highly recommended are 16GB
+* much memory, highly recommended more than 16GB

 Required 3rd party Libraries